I have always loved April Fools’ Day. I’m a practical joker by heart, so it’s a “holiday” that’s perfectly up my alley.

 My favorite April Fools’ joke of all time occurred in 1957, when the BBC television show Panorama aired a segment that showed a Swiss family harvesting spaghetti from a grove of trees.
 It included footage of women collecting strands of spaghetti and placing them in wicker baskets before laying them out in the sun to dry.

 The narrator, respected anchorman Richard Dimbleby, explained that the 1957 harvest was expected to be particularly bountiful given the near-eradication of the destructive spaghetti weevil pest, and that March was always a touch-and-go month for spaghetti farmers due to the possibility of a late frost that might impair the flavor of the pasta.
-When hundreds of viewers jammed the BBC’s phone lines to inquire where the could find a spaghetti tree of their own, the BBC’s official response was, “Place a spring of spaghetti in a tin of tomato sauce and hope for the best.”
+When hundreds of viewers jammed the BBC’s phone lines to inquire where they could find a spaghetti tree of their own, the BBC’s official response was, “Place a spring of spaghetti in a tin of tomato sauce and hope for the best.”

 That’s just genius.